-INDICATOR MEASURES 2021-2022 2.1 THE LEVEL OF PUBLIC CONFIDENCE IN POLICING 2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.
-2.2 THE LEVEL OF SATISFACTION WITH THE SERVICE RECEIVED 2.2.1 Number of victims and service users who are satisfied with the service they have received.
+INDICATOR MEASURES 2020-2021 2.1 THE LEVEL OF PUBLIC CONFIDENCE IN POLICING 2.1.1 Number of people in Northern Ireland who are confident that PSNI is accessible, visible, responsive and victim focused.
+2.2 THE LEVEL OF SATISFACTION WITH THE SERVICE RECEIVED 2.2.1 Number of victims who are satisfied with the service they have received.
 2.3 THE REPRESENTATIVENESS OF THE POLICE SERVICE 2.3.1 Improve representativeness of the service across ranks, grades and departments by gender and community and socio-economic background.
-2.4 DELIVERY OF EFFECTIVE CRIME OUTCOMES 2.4.1 Levels of crime outcomes to identify and respond to areas of concern in outcomes statistics, with a particular focus on domestic abuse in 2021/22.
+2.4 DELIVERY OF EFFECTIVE CRIME OUTCOMES 2.4.1 Levels of crime outcomes to identify and respond to areas of concern in outcomes statistics, with a particular focus on domestic abuse in 2020/21.